 Building an Igloo for my felt book “I” page: I could have cut ice out of felt for my igloo, but I loved the idea of creating lots of textures for my young niece to explore.
 So I formed flat “bricks” out of Polymer Clay, baked it to harden, and attached each ice block with a generous amount of super strong adhesive.

 Alphabet “J” Felt Book Page: My “J” page features both Jeeps and Jewels, on a road of rick-rack.
 Again with J, I chose an alternative material for the sake of texture and cool appearance.
-I created my jewels by placing a piece of heavy duty aluminum foil on a safe surface, covering the foil with a generous amount of hot glue, then placing another sheet of heavy aluminum foil over it and quickly (and with hands well protected from the heat) smoothing the glue between the two layers of metallic foil.
+I created my jewels with my own method where I start by placing a piece of heavy duty aluminum foil on a safe surface, then continue by covering the foil with a generous amount of hot glue, then placing another sheet of heavy aluminum foil over it and quickly (and with hands well protected from the heat) smoothing the glue between the two layers of metallic foil.
 As the glue hardened I traced lines into the top sheet of aluminum foil to illustrate the gem shape.
 When completely cool, I used scissors to cut my gem out of the layered foil and glued to the felt book’s page.

 Alphabet “E” Felt Book Page: An elephant in the shade of a tree illustrated my E. I used grey burlap for my elephant figure- choosing the rough texture as a fun way to represent elephant in tactile terms.
 To prevent the burlap from fraying I used Fray Check (A LOT of fray check, given Burlap’s loose texture and tendency to unravel)